CloudGeometry/cg-devx-docs/docs/cgdevx_apps/cgdevx_grafana.md

 ### Empowering Direct Configuration Changes

 To expedite workflows and foster flexibility, CGDevX allows certain direct configuration changes within Grafana.
 However, these changes are limited to non-conflicting settings to ensure the stability and consistency of the system.
+Data sources are preconfigured and must not be edited as changes will be lost when Grafana is redeployed.

 ### Preconfigured Data Sources: A Solid Foundation